Set Out and Explore This Fall

 With a breathtaking 360 degree view, the observation deck of this historic tower stands 142 metres (465 feet) above Lake of Bays.
 Open daily 9am – 6pm until Thanksgiving weekend.
 After Thanksgiving the Tower will remain open weather permitting, call ahead 705-766-1032.
 Entrance fees apply.
 Note: There are a number of stairs to get up to the observation deck.
 Take Hwy 60 east and exit at Hwy 35 toward Dorset/Lindsay, turn right onto Dorset Scenic Tower Rd.

-Just minutes from Algonquin Park, Deerhurst Resort is the ideal place to relax after a day of exploring.
-Check out Deerhurst Resort’s Algonquin Colours Package, which include snacks to-go and FREE park access.
-Learn more and book here.
+Just minutes from Algonquin Park, Deerhurst Resort is the ideal place to relax after a day of exploring and to soak it all in.